vegaprotocol/documentation/versioned_docs/version-v0.74/node-operators/migration-guides/upgrade-node.md

   - comet BFT config
   - data-node config
 3. Compare the new generated file in the temp location and the old file to see the differences.

+Note: For the mainnet release, you'll need to download vega `v0.75.1` when it's available.

 ## Upgrade your node
 To upgrade the network follow the [protocol upgrade documentation](../how-to/upgrade-network.md).